Date of Degree

 Copyright 2012 Gabrielle Annora Harvey

 Harvey, Gabrielle Annora.
-"A piece of the exotic: virtuosic violin compositions and national identity." dissertation, University of Iowa, 2012.
+"A piece of the exotic: virtuosic violin compositions and national identity."
+DMA (Doctor of Musical Arts) thesis, University of Iowa, 2012.